 - Fly a flag to show patriotism.
 The Department of Veterans Affairs website has resources explaining how to display a flag both on Memorial Day and on any day of the year.

 Explaining Memorial Day’s real meaning can be difficult, but this article from education.com offers some great tips for what you can do to help kids grasp the importance of this day.

 Spread Hope, Strength, And Joy This Memorial Day

 Showing gratitude, celebrating freedom, and giving your time or thanks to others are all things to embrace this Memorial Day.
-In addition to thanking veterans, attending a parade, or observing a moment of silence, one way you can show gratitude today is to consider donating a vehicle to Wheels For Wishes in honor of a child in your community who is battling a life-threatening medical condition.
+In addition to thanking veterans, attending a parade, or observing a moment of silence, one way you can show gratitude today is to consider donating a vehicle to Wheels For Wishes in honor of a child in your community who is battling a critical illness.
 Simply call 1-877-431-9474 or fill out an online vehicle donation form.

 The proceeds from your vehicle donation will benefit your local chapter of Make-A-Wish, helping to grant the wish of a child in your community.
 For a child, a granted wish brings an increased feeling of hope, joy, and strength, which enriches the human experience as a whole.
 Your generous vehicle donation can make that happen!